 The Commercial Plan Review Division is responsible for the review and authorization to permit the construction of commercial buildings, commercial structures, and commercial interior projects located in unincorporated Forsyth County.
 Commercial buildings include all buildings or structures other than one and two family dwellings or townhomes.
-Commercial structures include site retaining walls, cell tower installations, racking systems, and signage foundations.
+Commercial structures include site retaining walls, cell tower installations and signage foundations.

 For projects that involve exterior work, submit exterior building elevations with an exterior finish schedule, roof plan, architectural lighting plan and sample board.
 Please note that a Land Disturbance Permit (LDP) must be applied for prior to submitting for shell, new structure, addition or foundation.
 The LDP and Building Plan Review applications may take place concurrently and changes to civil drawings during the LDP process may impact building plans.
 It is the applicant's responsibility to coordinate these changes and update the plans accordingly.